HomeGuidesAPI ReferenceChangelog

 Now that you have selected the right utility, you’re ready to confirm or change your customer’s tariff.

-Switch customers will use the Account Tariff endpoint to see what tariff rate plans are available for your Account.
-This endpoint uses the data that you've added to our account already in order to show only the tariffs that make sense.
-For example, if you had set up our account as a commercial account, the Account Tariff endpoint would only have commercial tariffs available.
+Switch customers use the Account Tariff endpoint to see what tariff rate plans are available for an Account.
+This endpoint uses the data that you've already added to the account to show only the tariffs that make sense.
+For example, if you set up the account as a commercial account, the Account Tariff endpoint would only show commercial tariffs.

 To see what tariffs are available for an account:

-The endpoint will return a list of applicable tariffs:
+The endpoint will return a list of applicable tariffs.
+This response has been shortened for brevity:

 {